nats-io/nats-architecture-and-design/adr/ADR-22.md

 ## Motivation

-When the NATS Server is running with JetStream on cluster mode, there can be occasional blips in leadership due which can result in a number of `no responders available` errors during the election.
+When the NATS Server is running with JetStream on cluster mode, there can be occasional blips in leadership which can result in a number of `no responders available` errors during the election.
 In order to try to mitigate these failures, retries can be added into JetStream enabled clients to attempt to publish the message to JetStream once it